To help you choose the best exhaust system for your Silverado 1500, we’ve taken a look at some of the favorites on the market.

-Based in Southern California, Borla claim to be the originators of the aftermarket performance exhaust system.
+Based in Southern California, Borla claims to be the originator of the aftermarket performance exhaust system.
 While they provide entire exhaust systems, their main advantage over competitors comes from their focus on performance mufflers.
-For each car Borla provide the same performance muffler, offering the power and torque improvements you expect, but giving you the option of various sounds, ensuring there’s a product to suit your needs.
+For each car Borla provides the same performance muffler, offering the power and torque improvements you expect, but giving you the option of various sounds, ensuring there’s a product to suit your needs.

 Borla products are made out of premium austenitic stainless steel.
-This guarantees long life which Borla have extended to their million-mile warranty, meaning your purchase is covered for 50 years at 20,000 miles a year.
+This guarantees long life, which Borla has extended to their million-mile warranty, meaning your purchase is covered for 50 years at 20,000 miles a year.
 They really stake their name on their products, manufacturing them in the USA and using mandrels to ensure ultra-smooth bends and a maximum flow.
-This maximum flow and increased exhaust velocity ensures that drone is minimized.
+This maximum flow and increased exhaust velocity ensure that drone is minimized.